API Overview

 when you first request tokens for authenticating with Transfer.

-However, if you don’t know ahead of time which endpoints or collections you
+However, if you don’t know ahead of time which collections you

 will be accessing, you can add error handling logic to handle ConsentRequired